 The tests defined in Table 8.5.1.5-4 are applicable to the base stations supporting two HARQ processes, multiple TBs scheduling with interleaved transmission when multiple TBs are scheduled.

+The test defined in Table 8.5.1.5-5 is applicable to the base stations supporting 16QAM single TB scheduling.

 8.5.1.5 Test Requirement